 Reduced Tuition Program

 To qualify, students must be no more than 2 credits from fulfilling all requirements to graduate including major, general education, elective and 34-credit requirements.
 A maximum of 2 credits may be completed through the Reduced Tuition Program.
-Students who have utilized the Reduced Tuition Program who wish to take additional credits beyond the 2 credit limit will be charged the regular tuition rate.
+Students who have utilized the Reduced Tuition Program, who wish to take additional credits, can take them only for audit, and will be charged the part-timr auditor fee.

 Students petition for the Reduced Tuition Program by completing the Degree Completions Options Petition.
 Mark the “Reduced Tuition Program” checkbox and submit the form to M Center.
 Please allow 10 business days for processing.
 The reduced tuition is $1500 per credit (maximum of 2 credits).
 The same policy applies to nursing students with no more than 1 remaining credit.